Newfoundland Colony

-Newfoundland was an English, and later British, colony established in 1610 on the island of Newfoundland.
+Newfoundland was an English, and later British, colony established in 1610 on the island of Newfoundland, in modern-day Canada.
 That followed decades of sporadic English settlement on the island, which was at first only seasonal.
 Newfoundland was made a Crown colony in 1824 and a dominion in 1907.
 Its economy collapsed during the Great Depression.
 On 16 February 1934, the Newfoundland legislature agreed to the creation of a six-member Commission of Government to govern the country.
-In 1949, the country voted to join Canada as the province of Newfoundland.
+In 1948, the country voted to join Canada as the province of Newfoundland, taking effect in 1949.

 History

 Indigenous people like the Beothuk (known as the Skræling in Greenlandic Norse), and Innu were the first inhabitants of Newfoundland and Labrador.
 During the late 15th century, European explorers like João Fernandes Lavrador, Gaspar Corte-Real, John Cabot, Jacques Cartier and others began visiting the area.
 From around the beginning of the 16th century, fishing vessels with English, Portuguese, French and Spanish crews started visiting on a seasonal basis.
 At some point during the early 16th Century, some of these fishing crews founded an informal settlement at Placentia.
 The Beothuk gradually became extinct as a people, as they experienced a population decline as a result of infectious diseases introduced by European colonists and the loss of their ancestral territory due to colonial settlement.

-From 1610 onward, English colonists established colonial settlements in Newfoundland, led by proprietary governors, as England tried to create North American footholds.
+From 1610 onwards, English colonists established colonial settlements in Newfoundland, led by proprietary governors, as England tried to create North American footholds.
 John Guy was governor of the first settlement at Cuper's Cove.
 Other settlements were Bristol's Hope, Renews, New Cambriol, South Falkland and Avalon, which was organized as a province in 1623.
 The first governor given jurisdiction over all of Newfoundland was Sir David Kirke in 1638.
 During this period, France had also established settlements in the region, particularly to the west in what is now Quebec.
 It had strong trading ties to many of the indigenous peoples along the Atlantic Coast, including the Mi'kmaq and other Algonquian-speaking peoples.

 The rivalry between England and France in Europe was played out in conflicts in North America, where they struggled for predominance.
 This was particularly true in Newfoundland, where the English colonial settlements on the eastern coasts were in close proximity to the French claims in Southern Newfoundland, which the French dubbed Plaisance.
 The Newfoundland colony was nearly obliterated during the Avalon Peninsula Campaign of King William's War, the North American theatre of the Nine Years' War (1688–1697).
 In 1696, the French and allied Mi'kmaq armed forces wiped out all but a handful of English settlements on the island of Newfoundland.
 Over the next year, the English repopulated and rebuilt the colony.
-The Treaty of Utrecht in 1713 ceded all of Newfoundland to the British Crown.
+Under the terms of the Treaty of Utrecht in 1713 France ceded all Newfoundland to Great Britain.